-Figure 9: Two density plots of the 2nd cohort and the grouping of the two older cohorts together.
-When social distancing is enforced on the 2nd cohort scenario \mathcal{H} can only be achieved with laxer restriction compared to the respective restrictions on the 1st cohort.
-Neither of pictured simulations are able to offer a replacement to scenario \mathcal{H} .
-Much like the simulations of Figure 7b and Figure 8b, for the scenario \mathcal{M} to be achieved the testing of the younger cohorts dominates the dynamics of \mathcal{R}0 , with the dynamics of the older cohorts being almost irrelevant.
+Figure 5: Two density plots of the 2nd cohort and the grouping of the two older cohorts together.
+When social distancing is enforced on the 2nd cohort, scenario \mathcal{H} can only be achieved with laxer restriction compared to the respective restrictions on the 1st cohort.
+Neither of the pictured simulations are able to offer a replacement to scenario \mathcal{H} .
+Much like the simulations of Figure 3b and Figure 4b, for the scenario \mathcal{M} to be achieved the testing of the younger cohorts dominates the dynamics of \mathcal{R}0 , with the dynamics of the older cohorts being almost irrelevant.

-(a) \mathcal{R}0 when social distancing is enforced on the 3rd cohort and testing is enforced on the 5th and 6th cohort $(W\beta = \{3\} \text{ and } W\gamma = \{4, 5\}).$ compared to the younger cohorts.
-The only horizontal lockdown scenario that can be replaced with this combination of age-based interventions is scenario \mathcal{L} .
-Additionally, even though the 1st and 2nd cohort dominated the dynamics of \mathcal{R}0 when the symptomatic individuals of those cohorts were getting tested, that is not the case with the 3rd cohort, as can be seen from Figure 10b.
-The same holds for the case when social distancing is enforced on the 3rd cohort, since the absolute value of the gradient of the contour lines of Figure 10a is about 2.
+grouping of the 4th and 5th cohort, seems to influence the reduction of \mathcal{R}0 far less when compared to the younger cohorts.
+The only horizontal lockdown scenario that can be replaced with this combination of agebased interventions is scenario \mathcal{L} .
+Additionally, even though the 1st and 2nd cohort dominated the dynamics of \mathcal{R}0 when the symptomatic individuals of those cohorts were getting tested, that is not the case with the 3rd cohort, as can be seen from Figure 6b.
+The same holds for the case when social distancing is enforced on the 3rd cohort, since the absolute value of the gradient of the contour lines of Figure 6a is about 2.
 Hence, out of the three younger cohorts, the 3rd one has the weakest influence on the dynamics of \mathcal{R}0 .